|Goals & Investment Strategy

 - Simplify and consolidate the investment process

-- Give our clients a disciplined, stable and consistent investment and financial relationship and peace of mind
+- Give clients a disciplined, stable and consistent investment and financial relationship and peace of mind

-Our investment strategies are based on extensive academic research.
-We believe that diversification is one of the most important principles of investing and that investors should be rewarded for the level of risk taken.
-Using these principles, we design portfolios
+ClearLogic Financial's investment strategies are based on extensive academic research.
+They believe that diversification is one of the most important principles of investing and that investors should be rewarded for the level of risk taken.
+Using these principles,

-tailored to the unique needs of individual clients.
-We invest for the long term and do not believe in market timing.
+they design portfolios tailored to the unique needs of individual clients.
+They invest for the long term and do not believe in market timing.

-and foundations, and clients of selected registered financial advisors, such as Ticknor Atherton & Associates.
-DFA currently manages over $300 billion in investment assets and works with some of the world's leading financial economists to develop and enhance
+and foundations, and clients of selected registered financial advisors, such as ClearLogic Financial.
+DFA currently manages over $300 billion in investment assets and works with some of the world's leading financial economists to develop and enhance its strategies.

-Expenses and taxes matter and we make every effort to reduce the costs to our clients of investment management.
-The DFA funds that we use extensively are low cost; no sales charge ("no load") institutional index-type funds.
+Expenses and taxes matter and every effort is made to reduce the costs to clients of investment management.
+The DFA funds that are used extensively are low cost; no sales charge ("no load") institutional index-type funds.
 DFA is a leader in developing tax-managed

 funds.
 DFA is a leader in developing tax-managed funds for use in a large variety of diversified investment portfolios.

-While these specialized funds generally provide the greatest value for our clients, we design each portfolio based on each client's unique circumstances, investment objectives, time horizon and risk level.
-As such, we also make use of other mutual fund families
+While these specialized funds generally provide the greatest value for clients, the design of each portfolio is based on each client's unique circumstances, investment objectives, time horizon and risk level.
+As such, other mutual fund families and other investment

-We hold client accounts at the Institutional Division of Charles Schwab & Co., Inc. Schwab Institutional provides high quality, discounted services for investment advisers and their clients.
-We strive for the highest level of personal service and client satisfaction.
+Client accounts are held at the Institutional Division of Charles Schwab & Co., Inc. Schwab Institutional provides high quality, discounted services for investment advisers and their clients.
+ClearLogic Financial strives for the highest level of personal service

 Updates & Commentary